Cadia-Ridgeway mine: Automation

 The Cadia operation is a pioneer within underground block cave mining.
 In collaboration with Epiroc, the mine has developed an autonomous production level in Panel Cave 1 where Deep Automation is used to orchestrate multiple Scooptram ST18 underground loaders as well as auxiliary equipment such as rock breakers and MacLean water cannons.

 Union involvement

-The employees at the Cadia-Ridgeway Mine are represented by the Australian Workers Union.
-They are employed under an enterprise agreement known as the "Cadia Valley Operations Enterprise Agreement 2012".
-The agreement was approved by Fair Work Australia on 23 November 2012 and expired on 15 November 2016.
-The Australian Workers Union was nominated as a bargaining representative for this agreement.
-This was the first agreement that the union had involvement with Newcrest at the Cadia-Ridgeway Mine.
+Employees at the Cadia-Ridgeway Mine are represented by the Australian Workers Union (AWU), and employed under the enterprise agreement, "Cadia Valley Operations Enterprise Agreement 2012" - approved by Fair Work Australia on 23 November 2012, and expiring on 15 November 2016.
+The Australian Workers Union were nominated as bargaining representative for the agreement - the first agreement made between AWU and Newcrest at the Cadia-Ridgeway Mine.

 Work stoppages

 Earthquake interruptions

 In March 2012, production was stopped at the mine following the partial collapse of a wall retaining one of the tailings dams.
 Tailings were retained in the adjacent dam, but production was halted pending a solution to disposal or storage of future tailings.
 It was reported that it could take one to six months to put in place an alternative.
 A magnitude 2.7 earthquake had been recorded in the area the day before cracks were noticed in the wall.
 The mine had also been closed for 3 months in 2017 due to earthquake damage.
 The company subsequently obtained a permit from the N.S.W.
 Government to use the old Cadia Hill open cut pit for tailings storage and commenced to do so during 2018.